CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 *Workflow*: A series of network boots that end with a host machine in a desired state.

+*SOT (Source of Truth)*: The name given to the collection of both `configurations` and `sites` that is necessary to define a data center.

 ## <a name="where-things-go">Where Things Go</a>

 Configuration files are placed in a directory hierarchy.
 Vaquero parses site configurations by reading files placed in specially named subdirectories.
 The root of your configuration path has four directories: